Prachi4579/WeatherAPI-Automation/README.md

 ### Jenkins Integration

 - Configure Jenkins to execute the tests by setting up a job and triggering the Maven goals.

+  ## Postman Collection

+The project includes a Postman collection for testing the Weather API.
+You can find the collection file at `WeatherApi/PostmanCollection/WeatherAPI.postman_collection.json`.

 ## Contributing